ffflorian/go-tools/README.md

 # go-tools

-A small collection of useful tools written in Go
+A small collection of useful tools written in Go.